paulmadsenhbar/HIPs/keyrotation.md

 The hash of a public key is provisioned via the transaction that creates the hedera state entity.

-The pre-rotation will ensure that the key controller not only provisions a public key when creating a Hedera state entity, but can also optionally commitment to the next public key (called the pre-rotated public key).
+The pre-rotation will ensure that the key controller not only provisions a public key when creating a Hedera state entity, but can also optionally make a commitment to the next public key (called the pre-rotated public key).
 This commitment is in the form of a digest of the pre-rotated public key.

 1. an account is created - 2 keys are provided.
 1 will be the one used until rotated , the other will be the hash of a pre-rotated key